CubeSmart (NYSE:CUBE) Updates FY 2022 Earnings Guidance

-The business also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
-Investors of record on Monday, October 3rd will be given a $0.43 dividend.
-The ex-dividend date is Friday, September 30th.
-This represents a $1.72 annualized dividend and a yield of 3.43%.
-CubeSmart’s dividend payout ratio (DPR) is presently 160.75%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 17th.
+Investors of record on Monday, October 3rd will be given a dividend of $0.43 per share.
+The ex-dividend date of this dividend is Friday, September 30th.
+This represents a $1.72 dividend on an annualized basis and a yield of 3.52%.
+CubeSmart’s payout ratio is 160.75%.

-Several hedge funds and other institutional investors have recently modified their holdings of CUBE.
-Covestor Ltd raised its stake in shares of CubeSmart by 781.0% during the first quarter.
-Covestor Ltd now owns 1,533 shares of the real estate investment trust’s stock valued at $80,000 after acquiring an additional 1,359 shares during the last quarter.
-Geneos Wealth Management Inc. raised its stake in shares of CubeSmart by 59.1% during the first quarter.
-Geneos Wealth Management Inc. now owns 1,591 shares of the real estate investment trust’s stock valued at $82,000 after acquiring an additional 591 shares during the last quarter.
-Captrust Financial Advisors bought a new position in CubeSmart in the second quarter worth about $113,000.
-Graham Capital Management L.P. purchased a new stake in CubeSmart in the first quarter worth about $202,000.
-Finally, MetLife Investment Management LLC bought a new stake in CubeSmart during the 1st quarter valued at approximately $227,000.
-95.92% of the stock is owned by institutional investors.
+A number of large investors have recently modified their holdings of CUBE.
+Vanguard Group Inc. grew its stake in shares of CubeSmart by 4.9% during the first quarter.
+Vanguard Group Inc. now owns 32,178,558 shares of the real estate investment trust’s stock worth $1,674,250,000 after purchasing an additional 1,515,436 shares in the last quarter.
+State Street Corp lifted its holdings in CubeSmart by 17.8% during the 1st quarter.
+State Street Corp now owns 9,546,060 shares of the real estate investment trust’s stock worth $500,702,000 after buying an additional 1,440,138 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of CubeSmart by 96.6% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 3,484,402 shares of the real estate investment trust’s stock worth $148,854,000 after acquiring an additional 1,711,731 shares in the last quarter.
+Capital Research Global Investors acquired a new stake in shares of CubeSmart during the 1st quarter worth about $137,023,000.
+Finally, Prudential Financial Inc. lifted its stake in CubeSmart by 131.5% during the first quarter.
+Prudential Financial Inc. now owns 2,487,126 shares of the real estate investment trust’s stock worth $129,405,000 after purchasing an additional 1,412,678 shares during the last quarter.
+95.92% of the stock is owned by hedge funds and other institutional investors.

 About CubeSmart